MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeHybrid/user-and-shared-mailboxes/mailbox-exists-exo-onpremises.md

 To use this method, follow these steps:

-1. Open the Exchange Management Shell, save the on-premises mailbox information to a file, such as "SMTP addresses", "Exchange attributes", and so on.
+1. Open the Exchange Management Shell, save the on-premises mailbox information to a file, such as "SMTP addresses", "Legacy Exchange DN", "Exchange attributes", and so on.

 2. Set the PowerShell Format enumeration limit to "unlimited" to make sure that no attribute values are truncated.
 For example: